stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 5. In the Parent.framework project: cmd + b (aka build)

-6. file -> new project -> Call it: "MyApp"
+6. File -> new project -> Call it: "MyApp"

 7. Save the xcode project as a workspace

-8. cmd + n -> playground -> name it MyPlayground
+8. Cmd + n -> playground -> name it MyPlayground

 9. Name it MyPlayground and set the group to the MyWorkspace. 🔑

-10. file -> new target -> cocoa framework -> Call it MyFrameWork.framework
+10. File -> new target -> cocoa framework -> Call it MyFrameWork.framework

 11. Copy Child.framework and Parent.framework into the MyApp project folder

 12. Drag Child.framework and Parent.framework into the MyApp xcode project

-13. add Child.framework and Parent.framework in: general -> "embedded binaries"
+13. Add Child.framework and Parent.framework in: general -> "embedded binaries"

-14. cmd + b (aka build)
+14. Cmd + b (aka build)

 15. When you run an app you can import the framework with ``@testable import Parent`` and it will work